timescale/docs/timescaledb/how-to-guides/compression/manually-compress-chunks.md

 In TimescaleDB 2.9 and later, you can roll up multiple uncompressed chunks into a previously compressed chunk as part of your compression procedure.
-This allows you to have uncompressed chunks with a smaller chunk time interval than the compressed chunks.
+This allows you to have much smaller uncompressed chunk intervals, which reduces the disk space used for uncompressed data.
 For example, if you have multiple smaller uncompressed chunks in your data, you can roll them up into a single compressed chunk.
-This allows you to have much smaller uncompressed chunk intervals, which reduces your disk space use for uncompressed data.

 To roll up your uncompressed chunks into a compressed chunk, use this command, specifying the interval to use: